Piezoelectric Soft Robot Inchworm Motion by Tuning Ground Friction through Robot Shape: Quasi-Static Modeling and Experimental Validation: Summary

 \subsection{Actuator performance optimization}

 Actuator's bending performance is optimized by tuning the thickness of the substrate.
-If the substrate is too thin, it is very soft so that it would not bend but will extend together with the piezoelectric unit.
+If the substrate is too thin, it is very soft so that it would not bend but extends together with the piezoelectric device.
 If the substrate is too thick, it is too stiff to be bent by piezoelectricity.
 Therefore, there is a sweet spot of substrate thickness that optimizes the performance.
-This trade-off needs to be taken into considerations when designing the actuators.
+This trade-off needs to be taken into consideration when designing the actuators.

 Fig. \ref{fig:experiment:bending-curvature-vs-substrate-thickness} shows the bending curvature as a function of substrate thickness.
 The thickness of the bonding epoxy is measured experimentally, and all other material parameters are taken from commercially available products.
 The bending curvature reaches its maximum when the substrate thickness is 65 \textmu m.
-Therefore, the substrate thickness is picked to be 50 \textmu m, the nearest one to the optimal point commonly available.
+Therefore, the substrate thickness is picked to be 50 \textmu m, the nearest one to the optimal point commonly available. \begin{IEEEbiography}[{ }]{Zhiwu Zheng}(Member, IEEE) received his Ph.D. degree in Electrical and Computer Engineering from Princeton University, Princeton, NJ, USA, in May 2023, and his B.S. degree in Physics from Nanjing University, Nanjing, China, in June, 2016.
+He is currently a Senior Machine Learning Research Scientist at Analog Devices, Inc.